emillinddahl/tictactoe-server/README.md

 Once imported, go to run->Run Configurations and make a new java Application.
 Change the name of the java run configuration to 'server' and find the project location by browsing.
 Then tell the Main class to be 'Server', just the project name.

-Start the client:
-To run the client in Eclipse, it is needed to be import in a new workshop in a new project.
-Once imported, go to run->Run Configurations and make a new java Application.
-Change the name of the java run configuration to 'client' and find the project location by browsing.
-Then tell the Main class to be 'Client', just the project name.

 Playing the game: